 WHO we are:

-The Canadian Environmental Assessment Agency (the Agency) is a federal body accountable to the Minister of the Environment.
+The Canadian Environmental Assessment Agency (the Agency) is a federal body accountable to the Minister of Environment and Climate Change.
 The Agency provides high-quality environmental assessments (EA) that contribute to informed decision making, in support of sustainable development.
 The Agency is the responsible authority for most federal EAs.
 The Canadian Nuclear Safety Commission (CNSC) and the National Energy Board (NEB) are the authorities responsible for federal EAs of projects they regulate.